 National Biosecurity Management Group (NBMG) meetings should be co-chaired by an executive from the Commonwealth Department of the Environment and Energy (DoEE), potentially the Chief Environmental Biosecurity Officer if that position is created following the IGAB Review.

-not support this recommendation.
+The NBC does not support this recommendation.

 - Unnecessary duplication of chair activities and would increase the complexity of NBMG meeting protocols and decision making processes.